If you’re looking to score reward points by putting a major purchase on your card, make sure you ask these five questions first

 Even if the supplier of a big purchase accepts credit cards, it might seek to pass along the fees it pays for accepting plastic.
 Some vendors might offer one price for cash and a higher price for credit cards.
 Make sure you ask before agreeing to pay on credit.
 Usually, it is not worth it to pay a higher price just for the sake of earning rewards.
 If the price is 2 percent higher, for instance, then your additional spending will probably be more than what you will recoup in points or miles.

 3.Do you have enough credit?

 It might seem obvious, but make sure your credit limit is high enough to charge your big purchase on your card.

 4. Can you still pay off your card?

 To keep your credit pristine, you should be paying off your card(s) on time and in full every month.
 When you make a big purchase, that can be harder to accomplish.
 If you don’t have ample cash in the bank to pay off your credit card when you make a big purchase, you should consider waiting until you have saved enough money to buy (if possible).
 Otherwise, your credit score will fall, and you will be hit with expensive finance charges that can add hundreds of dollars or more to the purchase price.

 Most reward cards do not limit the amount you can charge and earn rewards, meaning that your only limit is your credit limit.
 Some cards do cap category bonuses, however.
-For instance, your Citi Costco Anywhere card gives 4 percent back on gas purchases only up to $7,000 per year.
+For instance, your Costco Anywhere Visa Card by Citi card gives 4 percent back on gas purchases only up to $7,000 per year.
 For gas charges after that, the reward rate drops to 1 percent.

 There’s nothing wrong with making big charges on your reward card.
 In fact, it can be a quick and easy way to earn rewards quickly.
 But make sure you ask the right questions and understand the answers before making such a big expenditure on your card.